wlq-mg/muquans_laser/README.md

 - access all the monitroring values for each diode/EDFA.
 - control all the experimental parameters: enabling diodes, locking, set the power/frequency ...
 - program an experimental sequence: Since the API doesn't offer any AO_RAMPS, I tried to devide ramps into smaller chunks (all keeping it in parralel for multiple channels).

+TODO:
+- The sequence is structured in steps with durations.
+The optimal way is to make a compiler that takes a list of events (t_start, duration) and transforms it to an API compatible steps.